Paykickstart Shopping Cart and Affiliate Management Software

-This section provides you with all the data you need to track your customers, blacklist serial refunders, track affiliate behavior and continue to grow your business and be fiscally disciplined.
+This section provides you with all the data you need to track your customers, blacklist serial refunders, track affiliate behaviour and continue to grow your business and be fiscally disciplined.

 One thing I really like is that Paykickstart usually finds a picture of each customer online and that helps me a lot when I’m emailing with someone to remember who they are.